oVirt/ovirt-site/source/feature/novnc-console.html.md

 ## Benefit to oVirt

-*   enhancing the possibilities of connecting to the console in oVirt
+*   Enhanced options for connecting to virtual machine consoles in oVirt
-*   there is no need for userns to have native VNC client installed when using noVNC
+*   There is no need for users to have a native VNC client installed when using noVNC

 ## Details